Geta/geta-optimizely-sitemaps/README.md

 - ability to include pages that are in a different branch than the one of the start page
 - ability to generate sitemaps for mobile pages
 - it also supports multi-site and multi-language environments
+- ability to augment url generation for parameterized pages using QueryStrings.

 See the [editor guide](docs/editor-guide.md) for more information.